 Showcasing the world-famous Grand Canyon, the 57-mile South Rim Drive starts in Cameron, just off Interstate 89 North, and runs through Grand Canyon National Park.
 Running along the Little Colorado River Gorge, the road offers opportunities to stop at two overlooks.

-Inside the national park, Desert View is your first stop, where you can walk up to the Lookout Tower, enjoying the Native American art on its walls and gorgeous views of the canyon, including the Colorado River at the bottom.
-Next, you’ll have the opportunity to stop at all the viewpoints, or park at the Main Visitor Center and explore the rim on the trails.
+Inside the Grand Canyon National Park, Desert View is your first stop, where you can walk up to the Lookout Tower, enjoying the Native American art on its walls and gorgeous views of the canyon, including the Colorado River at the bottom.
+Next, you’ll have the opportunity to stop at all the viewpoints, or park at the Main Visitor Center and explore the rim of the trails.
 Then keep driving to Grand Canyon Village, the park’s headquarters.
 Here, you’ll find all the park’s amenities, including dining and lodging choices.

 The drive is open year-round, though it gets extremely busy in the summer, especially on weekends.
 The best times to visit are the shoulder seasons.
 Winter gets cold, but it offers an opportunity to visit without the crowds.

-Note: Because it is located in the Navajo Nation, the road from Cameron to Desert View is currently closed due to the COVID-19 pandemic.
-You can still drive it in the opposite direction, from Grand Canyon Village to Desert View.
+Note: Located in the Native American Navajo Nation, the road from Cameron to Desert View was closed at the time of my visit currently closed.
+I could still drive it in the opposite direction, from Grand Canyon Village to Desert View.
 Watch the advisories to see when the rest of the stretch will open.

 2. Sedona To Oak Creek Canyon Scenic Drive